-The band performs original compositions by Oliver and Mathis as well as covers of traditional and contemporary west African repertoire, providing uplifting and unique music that reflects the increasing globalization of today’s world.
-Rather than adding the kora on top of a jazz context as an exotic flavor, the group works to truly integrate the instrument’s timbre and idiomatic style into the band, creating a new soundscape reflective of both traditions but forging new territory in its scope and concept.
-The music is contemporary but doesn’t lose sight of groove and accessibility, retaining the strong pulse characteristic of much of West African music and the improvisational aesthetic of contemporary jazz.
+The Kora Band blends the traditional west African kora, a 21-string harp of the Mandinka people, into a jazz setting, providing a unique sound that reflects the increasing globalization of today’s world.
+The group works to truly integrate the instrument’s timbre and idiomatic style into the band, creating a new soundscape reflective of both traditions but forging new territory in its scope and concept by exploring a 21st century version of the type of cultural dialogue and relationship which gave birth to jazz in New Orleans in the last century.
+The music is artistically innovative and rigorous but doesn’t lose sight of groove and accessibility, retaining the strong pulse characteristic of much of West African music and the improvisational aesthetic of contemporary jazz.

-In 2009 the ensemble released their debut album “Just 4 U”, which Portland’s Willamette Week called “a gorgeous, moving record” and which the Seattle Weekly said was “one of the better world-music releases to come out of the Northwest all year.”
-Their second album, “Cascades,” on Origin Records in September of 2010, reached #12 on the U.S. World Music Airplay charts and #22 on the JazzWeek Radio Charts as well as winning the Earshot Jazz award for 2010 Northwest Jazz Album of the Year.
+In 2009 the band released their debut album “Just 4 U”, which Portland’s Willamette Week called “a gorgeous, moving record.”
+Their second album, “Cascades,” released on Origin Records in 2010, reached #12 on the U.S. World Music Airplay charts and #22 on the JazzWeek Radio Charts as well as winning the Earshot Jazz award for 2010 Northwest Jazz Album of the Year.
 Jazziz called the album “unhurried and constantly inviting” and All Music Guide noted that the album “fuse[s] the musics into something that is at once modern, thoughtful jazz and innovations upon traditional music.”